 5. Submit three (3) professional letters of reference.

-6. Submit a completed “Disclosure and Affirmation Form” that addresses misconduct disclosure, criminal background check, the Code of Ethics for Educators, and tort liability insurance.
+6. Complete “Disclosure and Affirmation questions” that address misconduct disclosure, criminal background check, the Code of Ethics for Educators, and tort liability insurance.

 *International transcripts must be evaluated by a NACES accredited evaluation service (www.naces.org)